 His recent highlights are a season-long residency with Orchestre symphonique de Bretagne, debuts with Orchestra dell’Accademia Nazionale di Santa Cecilia (under Antonio Pappano), Orquesta Nacional de España (under Juanjo Mena), Auckland Philharmonia and Los Angeles Chamber orchestras, as well as a tour with Deutsche Staatsphilharmonie Rheinland-Pfalz and Karl-Heinz Steffens, with whom he often works in concert.
 Barenboim also made his orchestral debut in Berlin, with Komische Oper Orchestra, and gave several solo recitals in Australia, including at the Sydney Opera House.

 Chamber music is an important focus for Barenboim.
 He is a founding member of the Erlenbusch Quartet and a frequent guest at such festivals as Rheingau Musik, Beethovenfest Bonn, Lucerne, Jerusalem and Verbier.
 Barenboim performs more regularly this season with his pianist mother, Elena Bashkirova, and cellist Julian Steckel.
 They will appear together at Munich’s Herkulessaal der Residenz, Brussels’ Palais des Beaux Arts, Paris Cité de la Musique and the Lucerne Festival.

 In parallel with his solo concert and recital performances, Barenboim also serves as concertmaster with the West-Eastern Divan Orchestra and cultivates a continuous and strong involvement in educational activities.
-He regularly coaches chamber music in the newly founded Barenboim-Said Akademie and has given masterclasses in Spain, Australia and New Zealand.
+As of July 2020, he is the Dean of the Barenboim-Said Akademie where he is also Head of Chamber Music and Professor of Violin.
+He has given masterclasses in Spain, Australia and New Zealand.